 With a range of scents from lemon to pineapple, mint is a garden basic that can double its worth by coming into the kitchen and adding a touch of flavour to drinks and summer dishes.
 Brush your fingers through it in a bed or container and the smell is unmistakable but just don’t allow it to spread too much.

 Great for patios and summer displays, plant nicotiana in pots and containers near an outdoor dining area.
-Their heady, strong scent is more pronounced at night, and will add extra atmosphere to those long evening summer barbeques or nights under the stars.
+Their heady, strong scent is more pronounced at night, and will add extra atmosphere to those long evening summer barbecues or nights under the stars.

 For milder areas, the delicate and exotic scent of the jasmine is utterly compelling and the wash of tiny flowers a delight.
 In some areas, winter jasmine will brighten a garden when little else flowers and add that extra touch of autumn fragrance.

-12. Garden Phlox
+12. Garden phlox

 Phlox is a spring and summer stunner with its glorious, bright coloured flowers and scented blooms.
 They come in all different colours, are easy to grow and some varieties will flower into autumn too.

-13. Sweet Autumn Clematis
+13. Sweet autumn clematis

 End the summer in style with this vigorous climber and its prolific flowers of small white stars that will cover your wall, fence or pergola.
 As summer starts to fade, the memorable fragrance will waft gently across the garden as you enjoy the last of the summer evenings.

 A garden is a sensual place and should be about colours and textures but fragrance as well.
 There are hundreds of fragrant plants for you to choose which we haven’t mentioned and will help bring your garden alive.
-Tell us your favourites via our social media sites and let’s enjoy a sensual, scented summer!
+Please tell us your favourites via our social media sites and let’s enjoy a sensual, scented summer!